Positive change starts with you!

 - Anyone who takes any action to create positive change is practicing leadership

 - There are many ways of practicing leadership – from every day actions to large-scale movements

 - Leadership can be formal and informal – you don’t have to hold a formal position of leadership to have positive influence.

-We also offer workshops for schools, download the flyer for more information.
+We also offer workshops for schools, download this flyer for more information.

 From FREE training workshops, to youth-led projects, to sports programs – check out the range of opportunities below to find one for you.